koddo/example-cljs-reagent/README.boilerplate.md

-You are free to delete this file from cloned repos.
+Remove this file from the cloned repos.

 # How to use